 Augie’s philosophy of work and success is a traditional one: If you’re only out to make money, you’ll never get anywhere.
 You have to maintain a perspective regarding money.
 “Do good work and the money will come,” was the theory instilled in Augustino by his father.

 Refusing to sign a “non-compete” clause with Maark, he opened “Augustino Guitars” two weeks later—and literally moved next door to his original plant.
 He continued to produce guitars in that location until 1978, and then moved to Clearwater Florida.
-The AMF-owned LoPrinzi company continued producing guitars with Thomas LoPrinzi, and finally closed their doors in 1980.
+The AMF-owned LoPrinzi company continued producing guitars with Thomas LoPrinzi, and finally closed its doors in 1980.
 Years later, Augustino contacted AMF/Maark Corporation to request his old trademark back.
 Working with vice president Dick Hargraves, Augie finally regained legal control of his name.

-Currently Augustino LoPrinzi Guitars includes a full line of steel string guitars, classical guitars and ukuleles.
-Augie continues to build instruments full time with his daughter, Donna LoPrinzi.
+Currently, Augustino LoPrinzi Guitars includes a full line of steel string guitars, classical guitars and ukuleles.
+Augie continues to build instruments full-time with his daughter, Donna LoPrinzi.